AbdulRahmaan03/Diet-Planner/README.md

 API Used

-	WE have used the [Nutritionix API](https://www.nutritionix.com/business/api) Python Frameworks Implemented
+	We have used the [https://www.nutritionix.com/business/api](https://www.nutritionix.com/business/api) Python Frameworks Implemented

 	DASH